This option lets you publish a confidential event to the server. This is typically used:

 In summary, to use this feature, you need to upload at least a Map or a Course file (and optionally both).

-See this document for more information on using CheckSites to check the control sites for a conventional Orienteering event.
+See this document for more information on using CheckSites to check the control sites for a conventional Orienteering event and to note any map updates.

 Upload your file(s) at the MapRunners CheckSites page and take note of the 6-digit code you will be given